-We all know that employee loyalty is important, but oftentimes we forget how beneficial it can be for the entire business.
+We all know that employee loyalty is important, but oftentimes we forget how employee loyalty is connected with customer loyalty and how loyal employees contribute to the success of the entire business.

 “Profit and growth are stimulated primarily by customer loyalty.
 Loyalty is a direct result of customer satisfaction.
 Satisfaction is largely influenced by the value of services provided to customers.
 Value is created by satisfied, loyal, and productive employees.
 Employee satisfaction, in turn, results primarily from high-quality support services and policies that enable employees to deliver results to customers.”
 (Putting the Service-Profit Chain to Work, Harvard Business Review, 1994)

 There is a strong relationship between employee satisfaction and employee loyalty, and between employee loyalty and customer loyalty and, ultimately, profitability.
 So what is the secret to fostering employee loyalty and preventing employee turnover?
 Effective leadership.

 In fact, according to a survey conducted by Korn Ferry, 33% of employees plan to look for a new job due to being bored and needing a new challenge.

 Leaders who genuinely care about their people—who are “plugged in” to their organizations and listen to their employees for suggestions on how to improve—will develop corporate cultures that naturally support the concept of the Service-Profit Chain.
 By no surprise, employees who trust and respect the leadership of an organization often feel more empowered and motivated to do their best, which reduces employee turnover and its costs.

 Those costs, particularly when layoffs are involved, can include low morale among stressed employees, and widespread distrust of the company by employees, according to the American Psychological Association’s 2014 Work and Well-Being Survey.